Skip to content

 Fully-Insured High — fixed monthly premiums Low None

-Level-Funded High — fixed payments with refund potential Medium Possible if claims are low
+Level-Funded High — fixed payments with guardrails Medium (capped with stop-loss) Possible if claims are favorable

-Self-Funded Variable — claims-driven High (offset by stop-loss insurance) Yes
+Self-Funded Variable — claims-driven Higher (offset by stop-loss) Yes (claims savings stay with employer)

 Talk With an Advisor Today